mozillascience/studyGroup/lessons/REST/lesson.md

  - **Lesson topic**: Get data from RESTful web services
  - **Lesson content URL**: <link>

 This lesson covers modern web 2.0 framework.
-I have attached a PDF file and an example code for REST.
+I have attached a tex file and an example code for REST.